 Clinical psychologist

-The main purpose of your role as a clinical psychologist is to reduce the distress and improve the psychological wellbeing of your clients.
+The main purpose of your role as a clinical psychologist is to reduce distress and improve the psychological wellbeing of your clients.

-Types of conditions and disorders
+Types of conditions

 - anxiety